odpi/egeria-docs/site/docs/tools/postman/import.md

 that can be used in request definitions to make them adaptable to different deployment environments.

+For example this will include the IP address of the system we will send requests to, and the name of the metadata server we will work on.

 The Egeria Environment is located on GitHub at this location:

 * [https://raw.githubusercontent.com/odpi/egeria/master/open-metadata-resources/open-metadata-samples/postman-rest-samples/Egeria.postman_environment.json](https://raw.githubusercontent.com/odpi/egeria/master/open-metadata-resources/open-metadata-samples/postman-rest-samples/Egeria.postman_environment.json)